This post may contain affiliate links. Please read our disclosure policy.

 The star of any gluten free pie, for me, is always an extra flaky gluten free pie crust.
 And I always start this pie with that perfect recipe for 1 single pie crust—but the simple, mouthwatering filling is what makes this recipe special.

 Pecan pie filling is really just a cooked custard made with sugar, butter, and eggs, poured over chopped pecans.
 But this filling can hold up even without the pecans—and it doesn't call for any corn syrup.
+Most pecan pie fillings call for 1 full cup of Karo corn syrup.

-Since we're avoiding corn syrup, we use a bit of superfine white rice flour in the mixture.
-That helps the pie set up properly during baking, and keep its shape when it cools.
+To help the filling set up stable even without corn syrup, we cook it at a lower temperature and add a bit of superfine white rice flour in the filling mixture.
+The flour helps the pie set up properly during baking, and keep its shape when it cools.

-Don't reduce the amount of sugar in the recipe
+Don't reduce the sugar in the recipe

 This filling recipe has 3 main ingredients: sugar (light brown and granulated), melted butter, and eggs.
 You can't make it without any of those 3 ingredients.